Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Banana

 This simple egg substitute is easy to use in baked goods and imparts its unique flavor and sweetness to whatever you are baking.
-Additionally, banana is an excellent source of moisture and will help your baked goods stay soft and tender.
+Additionally, bananas are an excellent source of moisture and will help your baked goods stay soft and tender.

 However, you should be aware that bananas alone cannot provide the binding properties of eggs, so your baked goods may lack structure or rise.